MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-5.md

     - If the largest non-fragmented packet is less than 1,472 bytes, either (in order of preference)

       - Modify your network infrastructure to properly support large UDP frames.
-This setting may require a firmware upgrade or config change on routers, switches, or firewalls.
+It may require a firmware upgrade or config change on routers, switches, or firewalls.

         OR